Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Additional Timberwolves Insights & Trends

-- Minnesota has gone 7-3 over its last 10 contests, with a 6-4 record against the spread in that span.
+- Minnesota has a 5-5 record against the spread while going 6-4 overall in its last 10 games.

-- In their past 10 contests, the Timberwolves have gone over the total four times.
+- Three of the Timberwolves' last 10 outings have gone over the total.

-- The Timberwolves' 115.8 points per game are just 3.3 more points than the 112.5 the Nuggets give up to opponents.
+- The Timberwolves put up an average of 115.8 points per game, only 3.3 more points than the 112.5 the Nuggets allow to opponents.

 Nuggets vs. Timberwolves Betting Splits